generic-game/generic-game.github.io/_posts/2017-09-08-character-creation.md

 ### Carrying items

-To carry some item, use:
+To carry some item, use `inventory.carry`:

 ```js
 const ring = new gg.class.Item({